elliotherriman/calico/documentation/getting started.md

   The delay between removing an old passage, and showing the next passage.
   Defaults to `200.0`.
 - `linedelay`
   The delay after each line, before showing the next.
-If set to zero, all passage will appear at once.
+If set to zero, the whole passage will appear at once.
   Defaults to `50.0`.
 - `showlength`
   How long it takes for each line to fully appear.